-This is the fourth in a series of pieces by Pam Tice, member of the Planning Committee of the Bloomingdale Neighborhood History Group, covering buildings that no longer exist in our neighborhood.
+This is another post in a series by Pam Tice, member of the Planning Committee of the Bloomingdale Neighborhood History Group, covering buildings that no longer exist in our neighborhood.

 From the mid-1880s, this beautiful red brick building stood at the corner of Amsterdam Avenue and 104th Street for more than thirty years, housing blind men and women in The Home for the Relief of Destitute Blind.

 This photograph was taken in 1898 by Robert Louis Bracklow (1849-1919), a New York stationer who was also a talented amateur photographer.
 The photo gives us a sense of what Amsterdam Avenue looked like with its trolley tracks, fancy street lights, and telephone lines above the street.
-Mr. Bracklow’s extensive collection is posted HERE ( http://dcmny.org/islandora/object/nyhs:bracklow ) by the New-York Historical Society.
-(Warning: there are more than 2000 photos.)
+Mr. Bracklow’s extensive collection is posted HERE by the New-York Historical Society.
+(Warning: there are more than 2000 photos to look at!)

 The Society of the same name that built the building had been founded in 1868 by an Episcopal minister, the Reverend Eastburn Benjamin.
 An 1856 graduate of the Theological Seminary of Virginia, he served as Assistant Minister of St. Ann’s Church for Deaf Mutes in New York from 1864 to 1868.
 The Rector of that church was Reverend Thomas Gallaudet, whose son later founded Gallaudet University in Washington, D.C.
 This experience may have given the Reverend Benjamin his interest in establishing an institution to serve the disabled.